watershed-climate/dust-labs/zendesk/readme.md

-# Import Zendesk to Dust
+# Import Zendesk tickets to Dust

 This script syncs ticket data from Zendesk to a Dust datasource.
 It retrieves tickets updated in the last 24 hours, along with their comments and user information, and upserts this data to a specified Dust datasource.